 The potential of digital transformation projects, data-driven marketing strategies, and real-time targeting acquisition and retention tactics in digital channels is outpacing our ability to allocate budget and resources with a corresponding degree of agility.
 Zero-based budgeting is an attempt to focus our attention, budgets, and resources on existential opportunities and threats in the marketplace.

 How zero-based budgeting can be applied

 As an example, see how zero-based budgeting might affect a team’s activities mid-campaign, using the Ansoff Marketing Opportunity Matrix as a framework:

 Market Penetration – the ZBB team conducts an LTV audit and makes a temporal shift in acquisition budgets and resources to retention.

 Market Development – the ZBB team discovers that local markets and segments have reached saturation point and temporarily reassigns budgets and resources to a 90-day expansion launch in an overseas target market.

-Product Development – the ZBB team identify an opportunity to introduce and new product line and temporarily reassigns acquisition budgets and resources to a rapid product update.
+Product Development – the ZBB team identifies an opportunity to introduce and new product line and temporarily reassigns acquisition budgets and resources to a rapid product update.
 Budget is re-allocated for this new opportunity.

 Diversification – the ZBB team has calculated that a recent brand campaign has created an opening in a new product category and temporarily reassigns retention budgets and resources to a sourcing initiative or collaborative partnership.
 An actionable and accountable plan is developed, delivered and optimized against KPIs, AMC and CPS targets

-As you will have noticed, ZBB only works if the working environment and the teams are collaborative, adaptive and always focused on the collective objective.
+As you will have noticed, ZBB only works if the working environment and the teams are collaborative, adaptive, and always focused on the collective objective.
 Not to mention collectively rewarded.
 You can’t run a system like this without considering an aligned remuneration system.